Asset deal vs. share deal

 • In principle, there are fewer discussions about the acquisition of specific assets, since an entire package (or a share of it) is acquired.

 • With this variant, the seller regularly benefits from a tax-free private capital gain.
-However, it is important to keep a close eye on objectified tax avoidance situations such as indirect partial liquidation, transposition or the institution of the professional securities trader.
+However, it is particularly important to keep a close eye on objectified tax avoidance situations such as indirect partial liquidation, transposition or the institution of the professional securities trader.

 2.2 Challenges